 Description

-DESCRIPTION: a rectangular anti-tank gun pillbox (also known as a gun-house) of type 28 design with a pair of large rectangular embrasures to house a single two or six-pounder quick-firing gun, supported by smaller infantry embrasures.
-The concrete roof has a chamfered edge with a late-C20 timber trellis and balustrade on top.
-The blast wall which would have originally protected the large entrance has been removed.
-The emplacement was later converted into a shed.
+The structure is rectangular and designed to accommodate a single two or six-pounder quick-firing gun, featuring a pair of large rectangular embrasures for the gun and smaller infantry embrasures.
+The concrete roof has a chamfered edge and is topped with a late 20th century timber trellis and balustrade.
+The original blast wall that protected the large entrance has been removed, and the emplacement has since been converted into a shed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.